IBM/ursprung/README.md

 5. An [auditd](https://man7.org/linux/man-pages/man8/auditd.8.html) pluging to collect operating system events through Linux's auditing subsystem
 6. A Kafka message queue

+The consumers, GUI, and database run on the master node while the `provd` daemons and the `auditd` plugin run on the cluster worker nodes from which provenance should be collected.
 Below is an overview of how the different components interact with each other.

 ![Ursprung Architecture](doc/architecture.svg)